sted/smoothdb/README.md

 To generate a JWT for testing, you can use the generator at [jwt.io](jwt.io), using as a secret the same value configured in the configuration file for JWTSecret.

-This is an example of an authenticated API call:
+Below is an example of an authenticated API call:

 ```http
 GET /test HTTP/1.1